Iru Thuruvam: Plot

 Brothers Rangan and Durai, grow up with a single mother taking care of them.
-Rangan wants Durai to become a cop.
+Rangan wants Durai to become a police officer.
 He works hard allowing Durai only to study and not do any other work in the house or in the village.
 Life takes a cruel turn when Durai goes for training with Naganathan, the evil zamindar, turning Rangan into a dacoit and criminal.
-When Durai comes back, he falls in love with Kamal who is Naganathan's daughter to complicate matters.
+When Durai comes back, he falls in love with Kamala who is Naganathan's daughter to complicate matters.
 In the end, Naganathan is arrested while Rangan dies bringing him to justice.

 Cast

 Soundtrack

-The music was composed by M. S. Viswanathan.
+The music was composed by M. S. Viswanathan, with lyrics by Kannadasan.

 Release

 Iru Thuruvam was released on 14 January 1971, and failed commercially.